 top of page

-For Joanna's Undergraduate Senior Honors Thesis project at CMU, she produced an original film documentary that investigated the September 11, 2001 terrorist attack in Shanksville, Pennsylvania.
-Joanna also worked as a writing intern for Mister Rogers’ Neighborhood and ran the arts and living section of CMU's newspaper.
-Today, she lives in New England with her 10-year-old little warrior who has Type 1 Diabetes.
+In 2019, Joanna began pursuing her M.A. in Teaching Writing, Advanced Academics at Johns Hopkins University.
+She graduated from Carnegie Mellon University in 2002 with a B.A. in Professional Writing, University and College Honors.
+For her undergraduate Senior Honors Thesis project, she produced an original film documentary that investigated the September 11, 2001 terrorist attack in Pennsylvania.
+She also worked as a writing intern for Mister Rogers’ Neighborhood and ran the Arts and Living section of CMU's student newspaper, The Tartan.

 2021 J_Smiley12349.Final_2-3.jpg